jogrue/socmedhelpeRs/README.md

 ### Facebook stopped working if you do not have an app that has been reviewed
 ### by Facebook.

 # You have to authenticate with Facebook's API first.
-For more in this visit
+For more on this visit
 # Rfacebooks documentation.
 fb_oauth <- fbOAuth(app_id="123456789",
                     app_secret="1A2B3C4D",